 Both La Miette and Hotel Le Saint Paul are in the village’s centre.

-La Miette is a holiday home, including two bedrooms, two bathrooms with a shower and a bath, a seating area, and a kitchen with a dishwasher.
-The property can provide towels and bed linen for an extra charge.
+La Miette, a charming holiday home, has two bedrooms, two bathrooms complete with a shower and bath, a cosy seating area, and a well-equipped kitchen featuring a dishwasher.
+For added convenience, the property offers towels and bed linen for an additional fee.

 How to get there

-By Bus: Bus 400 from Nice Airport goes direct to Saint-Paul-de-Vence.
-To Maeght Foundation, get off the bus a stop earlier.
-The total journey has 31 stops.
+By Bus: Hop on Bus 400 at Nice Airport, which takes you directly to Saint-Paul-de-Vence.
+If you’re heading to Maeght Foundation, get off one stop earlier.
+The entire journey covers 31 stops.

 Join a tour